Lanta Pole Houses

 Because it’s angled the ‘correct’ way, i.e. with the eaves side-on to the sea, Lychee feels bigger and more sumptuous.
 Through traditional double doors, you enter a biggish hallway with a bamboo table for your bike helmet.
 Beyond that lies two air-conditioned bedrooms with queensize beds and plenty of pillows, cushions, throws and blankets.
 There are built-in wardrobes in both.

-The bathroom has a pebble floor and polished-concrete walls.
+The two bathrooms have a pebble floor and polished-concrete walls.
 There’s a rather clever sculptural rain shower, plus an open-air shower.

-The main room features the kitchen, and on the other side is a big wooden desk and a sitting area with an additional single bed.
+The main room features the kitchen, and on the other side is a big wooden desk and a sitting area with two additional single beds.
 There's a small TV with Netflix, and fast WiFi.
 Beyond that is the huge deck with interesting tropical plant life and some sofa seating.

 Features include: